Exploring Family, Social History and our connection to our world through the written and spoken word.

 I am fascinated by people, culture and place.
 By what connects us, what divides us and what angers us.
 By how we can change the world by listening to the stories of the many and helping those who feel lost, find their voice.
 I am inspired by change makers, peace keepers and humanitarians.
 I am inspired by the notion of home, both in the domestic and the global sense.
 What does it mean to belong?

 I create work with and for people from a wide range of ages, experiences and backgrounds.
+My practice is Trauma Informed and I have additional qualifications in Level 3 Counselling Skills and in English as Additional Language Teaching.

 From workshops to gatherings, I foster welcoming rooms and look to create spaces for people to feel connected to possibilities.
 I greet them as an artist in their own right, aware that they come with their own skills and wisdom .
 I support them to be courageous and encourage curiosity.
 There is always room to reflect on any changes that occur in their work and process.
 So whether they are attending a table top event to share a story or designing a world from scratch, developing new characters or discovering their voice, they are accepted, respected and encouraged.

 I run workshops which up skill participants in storytelling, creative writing, voice skills, and puppetry for families, schools, adult learners and older adults.
+Check out some of my workshops here.

 I have been involved in lots of these workshops by Felicity and have surprised myself by what she has helped me achieve.
 Felicity inspires, encourages, persuades and dares you to ‘ have a go’ filling you with confidence to write down those stories in your head.
 Even if, like me, you haven’t written anything since school!Dee, 65, Workshop Participant